-Quadrant 2: Important but Not Urgent
+Quadrant 2: Important but not urgent

-- Need planning but not take too much time, requiring short term focus
+- Need planning but not take too much time, requiring short-term focus

 - Be an important piece of overall long-term goals and important activities

-Quadrant 3: Not Important but Urgent
+Quadrant 3: Not important but urgent

-These aren’t your most important or urgent items, but they are time sensitive.
-These tasks can really throw our schedules and priorities out of alignment because we tend to confuse urgency with importance.
-Think of answering a work call while you’re having dinner with your parents.
+Let's say you get a work call while having dinner with your parents.
 Family is the important thing here and often you have limited time with them in your life, but you sacrificed that time to dive back into work when the call could have waited and was not urgent.
 This is where you need to learn to manage time and focus.
 Some Q3 items might be:

 - Other minimally significant interruptions

-Quadrant 4: Not Important and Not Urgent
+Quadrant 4: Not important and not urgent

 When it comes to effective time management, it's highly important to know what falls in Q4, because these items are the items you should not be wasting your time on.
-They are often not urgent and important.
+They are often not urgent or important.
 Classify them as low priority and ensure you tackle quadrants 1, 2, and 3 first.
 There are a million things that could land in Q4, but here are some common qualities: